14 Zig interoperability with C

 14.4 Creating C objects in Zig

 Creating C objects, or, in other words, creating instances of C structs in your Zig code is actually something quite easy to do.
-You first need to import the C header file (like I described at Section 14.2) that describes the C struct that you are trying to instantiate in your Zig code.
-After that, you can just create a new object in your Zig code, and annotate it with the C type of the struct.
+You first need to import the C header file (like I described at Section 14.2) that defines the C struct that you are trying to instantiate in your Zig code.
+After that, you can just create a new object in your Zig code, and annotate it with the data type of the C struct.

 For example, suppose we have a C header file called user.h, and that this header file is declaring a new struct named User.
 This C header file is exposed below: